panzerdp/dmitripavlutin.com/content/posts/124-javascript-value-vs-reference/index.md

 type: post
 ---

-In JavaScript you can pass by value (when assigning values) and by reference (when assigning objects).
+In JavaScript, you can pass by value and by reference.

-Knowing the difference between the two helps in working with objects in JavaScript.
+The main difference between the two is that passing by value happens when assigning and comparing primitives while passing by reference when assigning and comparing objects.

+Let's discuss about values and references in more detail in this post.

 ## 1. Understanding primitive and objects